ecri-org/go-redirector/README.md

 Versions:
   - `0.2.0`:
     - added new structure for each path entry, specifying `friendly` (bool, optional, default=true) which when false sends a direct 302, instead of a friendly page.
 See section _Mapping File_ below in docs.
     - swapped out logrus with zerolog
+    - improved performance and latency
   - `0.1.3`:
     - general improvements found through tests